ff-ultima/ff-ultima.github.io/docs/how-to/how-to-update.md

 ## Staying updated

 FF Ultima tries to stay always-compatible with Default Release Firefox.
-So if you notice anything wrong after a Firefox Update, you'll probably find a theme update already released for it too (theme is developed 2 versions ahead).
+So if you notice anything wrong after a Firefox Update, you'll probably find a theme update already released for it too (theme is developed 2 versions ahead of default Firefox).

 You can be notified whenever a new release drops by checking the themes [Home Page](https://github.com/soulhotel/FF-ULTIMA), or "watching" the repository.